 When it comes to ribbon mic transformers, the correct choice is essential.
 A poor transformer can ruin the sound of otherwise great microphone.
 Moreover, even a good transformer must be carefully chosen to match the motor for the best performance.
+A proper transformer is even more difficult to design than a ribbon motor, as it requires the complex math and understanding of core material properties.
+The three main parameters of a ribbon mic transformer explained further.

-Why Ribbon Mics Need Transformers?
+Why Ribbon Mics Need Transformers After All?

 First of all, why does a ribbon mic need a transformer?
 The main disadvantage of a ribbon motor is its ultra-low output level.
 On the other hand, the main advantage of a transformer is the ability to provide the signal gain without adding the extra noise (as semiconductors would).
 Therefor, ribbon mics use the transformers in order to raise the signal to a workable level while keeping the reasonable noise floor.